-A newly renovated family home in West London.
+A newly renovated modern home (opens in new tab) for a family in West London.
 The owners wanted to re-build the original house, which was divided into four separate flats at the time, to join them together, plus expand the property by creating a large new basement.
-23 Architecture + Guy Stansfeld Architects / 318 Studio were brought on to create a comfortable family home, to maximise available light and space and to accommodate an extensive art collection.
+23 Architecture + Guy Stansfeld Architects / 318 Studio (opens in new tab) were brought on to create a comfortable family home, to maximise available light and space and to accommodate an extensive art collection.
 Together they created a new basement and completely reworked the original staircase – pretty much nothing is left of the original layout.

 The staircase is a beautiful shape, and the hallway appears wide, light and spacious, owed in part to the Crittall partitions.
 The staircase is in fact very modest in size but the simple white sculptural shapes, huge window and skylight and the narrow double height volume all make it feel larger than it really is.